 10. Failing to Report Lost or Stolen Card

 It’s already too late, you say?
 You’ve made every single one of these mistakes, and all pretty recently too?
 Well, fear not.
 It’s never too late.
-Improving your credit will certainly take time, hard work, and patience.
+Improving your credit using cards will certainly take time, hard work, and patience.
 But it can absolutely be done.
 There’s never a better time to start than right now.
-For advice on exactly how to do that, check out The Best Credit Cards for Building and Improving Credit Scores.